 Health Maintenance Organizations

 An HMO plan typically requires that you select a primary care doctor from the plan’s network of providers.
-In most cases, you’re required to use doctors, health care providers and hospitals within the plan’s network, expect in an emergency.
+In most cases, you’re required to use doctors, health care providers, and hospitals within the plan’s network, except in an emergency.
 You may need a referral to see a specialist.
-Compared to other plans, an HMO can be a cost effective option, but you may pay the full cost of care if you do not follow the plan’s rules.
+Compared to other plans, this plan can be a cost-effective option, but you may pay the full cost of care if you do not follow the rules.
 Prescription drug coverage is usually covered but individual plans vary.

-With a PFFS plan, the plan decides how much it will pay doctors and hospitals, and how much you will pay.
+The type of plan decides how much it will pay doctors and hospitals, and how much you will pay.
 If the plan has a network of providers, you don’t need to go to doctors or hospitals on the list.
-However, not all Medicare providers accept the PFFS plan—an important fact to know.
-Typically, with a PFFS plan, you do not need to get a referral to see a specialist.
-Prescription dug coverage may be covered, but individual plans vary.
+However, not all Medicare providers accept this plan.
+Typically, with a PFFS, you do not need to get a referral to see a specialist.
+Prescription coverage may be covered, but plans vary.

-Membership in an SNP is limited to people with specific diseases or who have specialized health needs.
-If you have a severe chronic condition, live in a nursing home or receive both Medicare and Medicaid, you may be eligible.
-Benefits are tailored to meet the needs of the groups they serve and care is often limited to doctors and hospitals in the plan’s network.
-You may need a referral to see a specialist.
-All SNPs must provide Medicare prescription drug coverage.
+Membership in a Special Needs Plan is limited to people with specific diseases or who have specialized health needs.
+If you have a severe chronic condition, live in a nursing home, or receive both Medicare and Medicaid, you may be eligible.

 There are also Provider Sponsored Organizations (PSOs), and Medicare Medical Savings Accounts (MSAs).
 Regardless of the type of plan, all cover all Medicare services.
 They’re required to offer at least the same benefits as Medicare, but most offer more.
 Many plans include benefits for dental, vision, and prescriptions, benefits not offered through Medicare.